 - vanilla extract

-And the trick to making this loaf so pretty is of course whipping out my Nordic Ware 75th Anniversary Braided Loaf Pan.
+The trick to making this loaf so pretty is of course whipping out my Nordic Ware 75th Anniversary Braided Loaf Pan.
 You know I’m a fan of all things Nordic Ware.
 This is not a sponsored post, I’m just truly a fan and wanted to share this gorgeous pan with you guys!

 The pan does all the work.
 Makes this easy loaf a total beauty, don’t you think?
+No worries if you don’t have the pan, this beauty will bake up perfectly in a standard 9×5-inch loaf pan.
+Hope you give it a go!

 A Few Cook’s Notes for Orange Buttermilk Loaf Cake